ImagoXV/NanoASV/README.md

 # NanoASV

+NanoASV has been published in Bioinformatics : https://doi.org/10.1093/bioinformatics/btaf089 Please refer to this publication if you cite NanoASV

 NanoASV is a conda environment snakemake based workflow using state of the art bioinformatic softwares to process full-length SSU rRNA (16S/18S) amplicons acquired with Oxford Nanopore Sequencing